-The endocannabinoid system, or ECS, is a natural brain and body system involved with regulating most major brain and body functions including pain signalling.
+The endocannabinoid system, or ECS, is a natural brain and body system involved with regulating most major brain and body functions including pain signaling as well as response to stress and trauma, immune signalling, sleep/wake cycles, mood regulation, motivation and even eating behaviors.
 There are ECS receptors in the brain as well as in nerves throughout the body and in our joints and most organs as well as in the gut.

 Cannabinoid medications, or medical cannabis, that work on the ECS can interrupt the pain messages through a multitude of different chemical and brain messenger pathways, contributing to a strong anti-pain effect.

 ECS differences in each of us can change not only how our brain processes pain, but also our emotional and behavioural ‘brain reactions’ to it, with our brain areas of emotion and mood becoming involved in the pain response.
 This is a very real part of chronic pain and ‘thinking positively’ or trying to ignore the pain does not work.
 Targeting the ECS with medical cannabis helps with the secondary symptoms of pain too, such as low mood, anxiety, brain fog and anxiety.